 - Shopify plan, which costs $79 per month or $71.10 per month when paid annually.
 It includes everything from the Basic Shopify plan, 5 staff accounts, 5 locations, professional reports, USPS Priority mail pricing, bigger shipping discounts, lower transaction fees, manual foreign exchange rates, and international domains.

 - Advanced Shopify plan costs $299 per month, or $269.10 per month when paid annually.
 It includes everything from the Shopify plan, as well as 15 staff accounts, 8 locations, advanced report builder, third-party calculated rates for shipping, even greater shipping discounts of up to 74%, lower transaction rates (as low as 0.5%), up to 5 language options, and more.

 You can choose the best Shopify paid plan for your needs here.

 There is a bonus plan called Shopify Lite, which can be a direct competitor to Ecwid.
 It allows for integrating an online store on your existing website, including on your Facebook page.
 It costs just $9 per month and will let you start up an e-commerce store without setting up a brand new website.

 The premium Shopify Plus plan starts at $2,000 a month and is suitable for the biggest businesses with the highest sales volumes online.

 The Plus Plan includes advanced features such as built-in AR, 3D, and other modern media, advanced shipping and discount rates, localized shopping in different countries, automated campaigns, discounts, and more, Avalara tax automation, management of the entire business – online and offline via the Shopify admin and many more.

-Ecwid is a more suitable e-commerce solution for personal website owners and for small and brand-new stores.
+Ecwid is a more suitable e-commerce solution for personal website owners and small and brand-new stores.
 Although you can grow your e-commerce store on Ecwid, it does have its limits, especially if your online store starts proliferating.